Mehdi Khalil

-Mehdi Salim Khalil (مهدي سليم خليل, /apc-LB/; born 19 September 1991) is a professional footballer who plays as a goalkeeper for club Ahed and the Lebanon national team.
+Mehdi Salim Khalil (مهدي سليم خليل, /apc-LB/; born 19 September 1991) is a professional footballer who plays as a goalkeeper for club Sagesse and the Lebanon national team.
 Khalil is known as "the Mountain" (الجبل) because of his height.

 Khalil started his senior career in Sierra Leone at Johansen, before moving to Sweden in 2011, first playing at Köping FF before transferring to Djurgården.
 Following his experience in Sweden, Khalil moved back to his native country, at Kallon, before joining Lebanese club Safa in 2013.
 After spending four years at the club, Khalil moved to Lebanese Premier League reigning champions Ahed in 2017.
 He won the 2019 AFC Cup with the side, the first in Lebanese history, as the competition's Most Valuable Player.
 In 2020, Khalil moved to Iranian side Zob Ahan on a six-month loan, and in 2023 he joined Al-Faisaly in Jordan on a one-year loan.
 Khalil returned to Safa on a six-month loan in 2024.
+After nine years at Ahed, he joined Sagesse in 2026.

 Born in the Ivory Coast and raised in Sierra Leone, Khalil was called up to represent Sierra Leone at youth level without featuring.
 He has represented Lebanon at senior level since 2013.
 Khalil played at the 2018 and 2022 FIFA World Cup qualification, and was Lebanon's main goalkeeper at the 2019 AFC Asian Cup.